Schöenner is a relatively obscure German toy company. The firm was started by Jean Schöenner

 a 29” model.

-Jean Schöenner started out as an apprentice with the famous electrician, Schuckert, who later
+Jean Schöenner started out as an apprentice with the famous electrician, Sigmund Schuckert, who later

 joined with Siemens to form the world-wide known firm Siemens-Schuckert-Werke.
 After having